Efficient LLR-Domain Decoding of ABS+ Polar Codes: Background

-Instead, one can consider double-bit-input (DBI) virtual subchannels $\VABS{i}{m} : \Bin^2 \to \mY^n \times \Bin^{i-1},\ 1 \leq i < n$ whose input represents two adjacent bits (the $i$th and the $(i+1)$th one) of a message vector and the output is the preceding prefix of the message vector together with received values from the copies of $W$.
-Lemma 3 from \cite{li2024abs} establishes a recursive relation between these channels for computating of the transition probabilities.
+Unfortunately, between the subchannels \eqref{eq:abs-subchannels} there does not exist an explicit recursive relation (analogous to \eqref{eq:1bit-subchannel-evolution}) that could be used by the decoder.
+Instead, one can introduce double-bit-input (DBI) virtual subchannels $\V{i}{m} : \Bin^2 \to \mY^n \times \Bin^{i-1},\ 1 \leq i < n$ whose input represents two adjacent bits (the $i$-th and the $(i+1)$-th one) of an input vector and the output is the preceding prefix together with received values from the copies of $W$.
+Lemma 3 from \cite{li2024abs} establishes a recursive relation between these channels for computing the transition probabilities.

 Before we explore the decoding algorithm, let us introduce some notations.
-We use $y_1^n \in \mY^n$ to denote a received vector, $\hat u_i$ is estimation of the $i$th bit and $\hat u_i^{(\lambda)}$ is estimation of $u_i^{(\lambda)}$ from \eqref{eq:abs-component-vectors}.
+We use $y_1^n \in \mY^n$ to denote a received vector, $\hat u_i$ is an estimate of the $i$-th input bit and $\hat u_i^{(\lambda)}$ is an estimate of $u_i^{(\lambda)}$ from \eqref{eq:abs-component-vectors}.
 We also use the shortcut

 with $0 \leq \lambda \leq m,\ 1 \leq i \leq 2^{\lambda},\ 1 \leq \beta \leq N = 2^{m-\lambda}$.